News

 The production of bovine collagen supplements extracts collagen from the hide of cattle.
 It is usually available in a powder or pill form.
 There will be variations in taste and smell, so it is wise to compare reviews and look for unflavoured bovine collagen.
 Bovine collagen is mainly made up of Type I and Type III collagen, both of which are present in the human body.
 The benefits will be mostly experienced in the skin and, perhaps, the connective tissues in the digestive system.
 One of the concerns with bovine collagen is its quality, which mainly comes down to the source.

 The parts of the animal that the collagen comes from are by-products of the meat industry.
 This means the cattle are often not grass-fed and may have consumed lots of antibiotics and hormones to help with their development.
-There have been tests on bovine collagen that has found it to be impure, contaminated with these other chemicals.
+Tests on bovine collagen have found it to be impure and contaminated with these other chemicals.
 This may restrict its effectiveness.
 It also makes it less appealing to people looking to avoid putting harmful substances into their bodies.

 Marine

 Marine collagen originates from the skin and scales of fish.
 A process called hydrolysis helps break down the collagen to make it easier to digest once consumed.
-This means it yields maximum benefits as a supplement, and it doesn't put much strain on the digestive system.
+This means it yields maximum benefits as a supplement and doesn't put much strain on the digestive system.
 Some companies use other methods involving solvents or heat to extract the collagen.
 The downside is these can expose us to harmful contaminants and result in the end product being more difficult to absorb.
-It is recommended that you only take hydrolysed collagen supplements to ensure they is safe and effective.
+It is recommended that you only take hydrolyzed collagen supplements to ensure they are safe and effective.

 Marine collagen is sometimes offered in powder or capsule form, but we prefer the liquid version.
 It is quick and easy to consume in a delicious shot form.
 Marine collagen is primarily composed of Type I collagen.
 This is the most abundant in the human body.
-It is bioavailable, meaning our bodies can absorb it fast and put it to use for synthesising collagen efficiently.
+It is bioavailable, meaning our bodies can absorb it fast and put it to use for synthesizing collagen efficiently.
 The easy digestion is particularly helpful for people with digestive disorders.
-It may also be beneficial to people who have had discomfort with other types of collagen.
+It may also benefit people who have had discomfort with other types of collagen.

 What about collagen supplements with other ingredients added?

-Some brands fortify their collagen products with other nutrients.
-These include Hyaluronic Acid, Vitamin B7 and Vitamin C.
+Some brands fortify their collagen products with other nutrients, such as Hyaluronic Acid, Vitamin B7, and Vitamin C.

-The reason for this is that research has shown these nutrients to work well with collagen peptides to maximise their benefits.
-Obtaining these additional nutrients in your supplements is efficient and convenient.
-But you can obtain them from a healthy, balanced diet as well.
+Research has shown that these nutrients work well with collagen peptides to maximise their benefits.
+Obtaining these additional nutrients in your supplements is efficient and convenient, but you can also obtain them from a healthy, balanced diet.
 Some people prefer to take a pure collagen peptide supplement with no added ingredients.
 They prefer to consume their separate nutrients elsewhere.

-It is true that some collagen sources with other ingredients add unhealthy extras such as sugar to add flavour.
-But a high-quality product adds only carefully-selected ingredients.
+Some collagen sources with other ingredients indeed add unhealthy extras, such as sugar, to add flavour.
+But a high-quality product adds only carefully selected ingredients.
 This can drastically boost the collagen's effectiveness and enhance the benefits.

 Another thing to consider is the dosage of the supplement.
 Many products have a very low dosage that is unlikely to have the desired effect when consumed.
 Our marine collagen is 10,000 mg (10 grams) per serving, so you can be confident that it will provide plenty of amino acids for your body to absorb.